The Moon Supreme, chapter 41

 Lina could not delay the question that lingered in her thoughts any longer.
 Her voice, a mix of vulnerability and gratitude, broke the gentle flow of their conversation, “Yue, why did you help me?
 You knew I’m from the Moon Tribe.”

 Yue’s gaze softened.
 “When I first saw you, your dress looked like a fairy’s.
-I didn’t know your true origin,” she began, her words gentle as a breeze.
+I didn’t know your true origin.”
+Her words were as gentle as a breeze.
 She gestured toward Lina’s white-laced dress she had previously worn.
 “I only learned about your background after the soldiers arrived.”

 “You looked vulnerable and harmless.
-I couldn’t harm someone who wasn’t a threat,” Yue explained.
-Their eyes met, understanding blooming between them.
+I couldn’t harm someone who wasn’t a threat.”

-Yue’s response held a hint of sorrow, her gaze briefly lowering as she replied, “At the very least, if I’m caught helping the Moon Tribe, I’d be immediately imprisoned.”
+Yue’s gaze lowered.
+“At the very least, if I’m caught helping the Moon Tribe, I’d be immediately imprisoned.”

 Lina’s composure wavered as the gravity of Yue’s words settled in.
 ‘Is she crazy?
-Why would she help me if…’ she thought.
-The idea of someone potentially losing their life for her weighed heavily on her conscience.
-‘She’s even more naive than Pretty Eyes!’ she realized, recalling Dongfang Qingcang’s obliviousness about how babies were made.
+Why would she help me if…’ The idea of someone potentially losing their life for her weighed heavily on her conscience.
+‘She’s even more naive than Pretty Eyes!’
+She recalled Dongfang Qingcang’s obliviousness about how babies were made.
 ‘I have to get out of here in the morning.
 I can’t let anyone die because of me.
-But where is… the Moon Tribe Land?’ she contemplated.
+But where is… the Moon Tribe Land?’
 As she strategized her escape, a question arose, “Yue, can I ask you something?
 Can you tell me where my home is?”
-Curiosity and hope tinted her voice as she focused on the fairy.

-Lina seized the opportunity to keep up her façade, adding a hint of confusion to her voice, “Yes, I think I hit my head.
+Lina seized the opportunity to maintain her façade, adding a hint of confusion to her voice: “Yes, I think I hit my head.
 I… I don’t remember much.”

-Yue silently pondered over Lina’s supposed memory loss.
-‘If she was a spy, the head injury might have erased her mission,’ she speculated.
+‘If she were a spy, the head injury might have erased her mission,’ she speculated.
 “Cangyan Sea is quite far from here.
 It might take weeks, especially if you’re weak like I am.
 To start, you’ll need to reach the Fairy Realm’s boundaries beyond the mountain range you saw today.
-After that, you’ll encounter the Memory Loss River and need a boat to cross it,” she explained thoughtfully.
+After that, you’ll encounter the Memory Loss River and need a boat to cross it,” she explained.
 ‘I’ll take her there tomorrow night.
-It’s not safe for her to remain here,’ she decided, her concern for her guest’s safety guiding her decisions.
+It’s not safe for her to remain here.’ she thought.
 “But once you reach Cangyan Sea, be cautious of the Moon Supreme’s soldiers.
 They might see you as a spy from our side.
 Don’t let them catch you.”

 ‘I’m not worried about that.
-Pretty Eyes is the sweetest man I can count on, and his soldiers might take me to him,’ Lina reassured herself internally.
+Pretty Eyes is the sweetest man I can count on, and his soldiers might take me to him,’ Lina reassured herself.
 “Don’t worry about me.
 I’m sure his soldiers are just as kind as he is.”

-Yue’s tone turned apprehensive and urgent as she corrected Lina’s perception, “Dongfang Qingcang is a tyrant, and he’s the most ruthless and evil man alive!
+Yue’s tone turned apprehensive and urgent.
+“Dongfang Qingcang is a tyrant, and he’s the most ruthless and evil man alive!
 He has spared no one, not even his own father.”

 All original additions in “The Moon Supreme, Dongfang Qingcang” are copyright © 2022 by Aurora Luxi.
 All rights reserved.